TI-SMS-Laboratory/Quality-Assurance/README.md

 This repository is destined to files from the QA part of SMS projects

 ### Base Test
 In the first part of the project, was used Ranorex to test the "GLPI" (Web application to open tickets in the enterprise).
-Were selected some flows to be tested that can be acessed in this repository.
+Were selected some flows to be tested that can be acessed in <a href="https://github.com/TI-SMS-Laboratory/Quality-Assurance/blob/main/GLPI_Ranorex.rxsln"> here</a>.

 ### Official Test
 In the official text, was used Selenium IDE for test the